endless-sky/endless-sky-wiki/CreatingMissions.md

     <name>...
 ```

-The planet must be in (or must not be in, or must neighbor) a system owned by the given government.
+The planet must be in (or must not be in, or must neighbor) a system owned by the given government(s).
 Again, the list can be all on one line, or multiple indented lines.

-If this is a source filter and the mission is being offered when "assisting" or "boarding" a ship, the government in this filter refers to the ship's government, not the government of the current star system.
+If this is a source filter and the mission is being offered when `assisting` or `boarding` a ship, the government in this filter refers to the ship's government, not the government of the current star system.
 This allows you, for example, to create a mission that is only offered by merchant ships.
-If the "neighbor" modifier is used, at least one neighboring system's government must be in the list of named governments.
+If the `neighbor` modifier is used, at least one neighboring system's government must be in the list of named governments.

 ```html
 [(not | neighbor)] attributes <name>...